 Activity 1: monitoring

 Discuss with the students the importance of monitoring their understanding of text.
 Pose the question – What does a good reader do?
 Students should be paired or grouped to discuss their responses to the posed question.
 Have pairs or groups report back and create a class chart that reflects effective reading behaviours, including the headings ‘before reading’, ‘during reading’ and ‘after reading’.
 Ensuring that students consider prediction, prior to reading the text, is an effective tool.

-During reading responses should include Fix-up strategies (PDF 275KB) that are used to assist understanding at the word and text level (add any additional key strategy that may have been omitted to student responses and discuss).
+During reading responses should includes strategies that are used to assist understanding at the word and text level (add any additional key strategy that may have been omitted to student responses and discuss).

 After reading responses should include reflecting on the new information the reader has gained from the text and any questions the reader may have related to the text.
 This can include seeking more information and personal interest that the text has raised.
 The ability to discuss the text in a succinct way (oral summary) is also an effective monitoring strategy that demonstrates the level of understanding.